raspberrypilearning/jam-worksheets/random-sparkles/sense-hat-random-sparkles-variations.md

 # Sense HAT Random Sparkles

-For this activity, you can either use the real Sense HAT hardware, the desktop emulator in Raspbian, or the web-based emulator on trinket.io
+For this activity, you can either use the real Sense HAT hardware, the desktop emulator in Raspbian, or the web-based emulator on Trinket.

 - If you're using the Sense HAT, attach it to your Raspberry Pi before booting.
 - If you're using the Trinket emulator, open a web browser and go to **trinket.io/sense-hat**